 Find Good Places to Walk Dogs in the Perfect Peak District

 We love the Peaks – and when it comes to walks with pets, this is National Parkland quite unlike any other in the region.
-We’ve also put together a guide to top pubs that welcome dogs in the Peak District.
+We’ve also put together a guide to dog friendly pubs in the Peak District.

 The Absolute Best Peak District Walks with Dogs